-According to Advertising Age/TNS figures, Dove has been Unilever's highest-spending brand in the US for several years, with measured media expenditure in 2011 of almost $188m, more than three times any other group brand, and representing more than a quarter of the group's total measured ad spend.
-The brand's marketing, presented under the banner of Campaign for Real Beauty, and conceived by Ogilvy & Mather, has generated headlines and accolades around the world.
+According to Advertising Age/Kantar figures, Dove has been Unilever's highest-spending brand in the US for several years, with measured media expenditure in 2013 of $195m, roughly three times any other group brand, and representing almost a quarter of the group's total measured ad spend.
+The brand's marketing, presented under the banner of Campaign for Real Beauty, and developed by multiple different offices Ogilvy & Mather, has generated headlines and accolades around the world.
 For the UK launch of Dove Body Firming in 2004, for example, Ogilvy recruited a group of real women with normal, non-supermodel shapes and persuaded them to strip down to underwear for the cameras.
 The resulting posters were enormously popular, and were adapted locally for each international market.
 The same concept has been extended across the other products in the range.

 In early 2009, Unilever began exploring a new strategy in China, where the "real beauty" concept had never caught consumer interest.
 The group acquired local rights to the format of American comedy series Ugly Betty, and remade it for Chinese television (as "Ugly Wudi") with heavy product placement of Dove and other group brands.
 The creation of a new advertising campaign for the Dove brand was a key plot point running through several episodes.

 Dove's long-serving VP-global brand development Fernando Machado stepped down in 2014 to join Burger King.
 Laurent Boury is now global brand VP for Dove, based in New York.
 Brent Shakeshaft is VP, global marketing, Dove cleansing.